johnt84/5PMSomewhereApp/README.md

-# 5 PM Somewhere Blazor App
+# It's 5 PM Somewhere Blazor App

 Simple web app which answers the universal question of where in the world is it currently 5 PM.